solidjs/solid/README.md

 ## Solid Rendering

 To accomplish rendering we use JSX for templating that gets compiled to native DOM element instructions.
-To do that we take advantage of the [babel-plugin-jsx-dom-expressions](https://github.com/ryansolid/babel-plugin-jsx-dom-expressions) which while converting JSX to DOM element instructions wraps expressions to be wrapped in our computeds.
+To do that we take advantage of the [babel-plugin-jsx-dom-expressions](https://github.com/ryansolid/babel-plugin-jsx-dom-expressions) which while converting JSX to DOM element instructions wraps expressions to be wrapped in our computeds when indicated by in inner parens `{( )}`.

 JSX as a templating language brings a lot of benefits.
 The just being javascript goes beyond just not needing a DSL, but setting up closure based context instead of creating context objects.
 This is more transparent and easier to follow and debug.